alkorolyov/chemivec/Readme.md

 setup.py
 ```

-Then you need to modify `setup.py` to include the path to packages location.
+Then you need to modify `setup.py` to include package location.

 ```python
 from skbuild import setup